cfbanks/MDS-projects-without-links/blog_post/blog.md

 <p align="center">
   <img src="good_weight.png" width=75% height=75% alt="Weight True" /></p>

 <p align="center" style="font-size:10px">The average player weight (in pounds) of NBA players each season.
-This graph has the y axis starting at zero.<p align="center">
+This graph has the y-axis starting at zero and shows stable average player weight over time.<p align="center">

 That is the same data?
 Really?